ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

 .. image:: /image/Workflow.png

-*El-MAVEN Workflow.
-Peak detection, alignment, grouping and scoring are done multiple times for best results.
-Data from different cohorts can be compared using visualisation tools and easily exported to other formats.*
+Peak detection, alignment, grouping and scoring are done multiple times for best results in the El-MAVEN workflow.
+Data from different cohorts can be compared using visualisation tools and easily exported to other formats.

 ..
 All widget icons are referenced here